lumeav/SimpleCook/simple_cook/README.md

 ![](/simple_cook/assets/readme/Planner_1.png)

 Here you can see the recipes added for each day.
-You can switch between two weeks by tapping the arrow button next to the week span.
+You can also just simply tap on a recipe here to show you the recipe.
+You can also switch between two weeks by tapping the arrow button next to the week span.
 Here we press on the top right arrow in order to navigate to the next week:

 ![](/simple_cook/assets/readme/Planner_2.png)